Quantized Distributed Nonconvex Optimization Algorithms with Linear Convergence under the Polyak--${\L}$ojasiewicz Condition: Proof of Proposition

 Based on (\ref{K-level2}) and (\ref{ScaF2}), we know that $s(0)\geq\sqrt{\frac{4\|\Lambda(0)\|\mu^{2}(\mu^{2}-\bar{\rho})}{\sigma_{2}}}$ and $\mathcal{K}\geq\vartheta_{2}$, it can be guaranteed that

-where the first inequality holds due to (\ref{thetaP1u2}); the second inequality holds due to (\ref{OptimalF2d}); the third inequality holds due to the Cauchy-Schwarz inequality; the fourth inequality holds due to (\ref{Lambdak1}); the fifth inequality holds due to (\ref{ScaF2}); and the last inequality holds due to (\ref{K-level2}).
+where the first inequality holds due to (\ref{thetaP1u2}) and (\ref{OptimalF2d}).
 As a result, when $k=p+1$, the quantizer is also unsaturated.
 Therefore, by induction, we conclude that the quantizer is never saturated.
 This proof is complete.